► We rank the fastest electric cars in the world

 The maverick American EV brand wasn’t happy with that, though, and decided to chance the car’s luck on the track.
 The PR stunt didn’t go to plan, though.
 Elon Musk claimed on social media that an unmodified Tesla Model S Plaid lapped the Nürburgring in just over seven and half minutes, which is a new record for production EVs.
 Or at least it would be if the time was officially verified by an independent timer.
 Which it wasn’t.

-Setting this rather wobbly record claim aside, the Plaid’s performance figures are still deeply impressive considering its vast dimension and two-tonne bulk.
+Setting this rather wobbly record claim aside, the Plaid’s performance figures are still deeply impressive considering its vast dimensions and two-tonne bulk.
 Tesla also says the car can cover 396 miles on a single charge and dispatch the quarter mile in 9.23 seconds.
+Sadly, you can’t get a new one in the UK anymore.
+It’s now a left-hand drive import or nothing.

 Automobili Pininfarina Battista